jacquelinemasc/HR_Analytics_Dashboard/README.md

-HR Analytics Dashboard: Understanding and Visualizing Employee Attrition.
+## HR Analytics Dashboard: Understanding and Visualizing Employee Attrition (PowerBI)
-🛠️ Technology Stack -
+# Technology Stack
 •	Visualization Tool: Microsoft Power BI Desktop.
 •	Data Source: Microsoft Excel.
 This repository contains the files and assets for an HR Analytics Dashboard built using Power BI.
 The dashboard provides a comprehensive, data-driven view of employee attrition, helping stakeholders identify key trends, vulnerable employee segments, and underlying factors contributing to turnover.
-🌟 Key Features and Insights -
+# Key Features and Insights
 The dashboard is designed to be interactive and insightful, focusing on the following core metrics and breakdowns:
 1. Overall Attrition Metrics:
 o	Total Employees: 1,413